Fighting for a U.S. federal budget that prioritizes peace, economic security and shared prosperity

 Includes outlays under Veterans Benefits subfunctions for the Bureau, “Veterans Health Administration.”

-To generate average taxpayer receipts for the U.S. and for each state, we used tax return data from the IRS.
-Our receipts are generated using information for tax year 2013, the latest available, state-level information at the time of publication: https://www.irs.gov/uac/SOI-Tax-Stats-Historic-Table-2.
+To generate average taxes paid for the U.S. and for each state, we used tax return data from the IRS.
+Our receipts are generated using information for tax year 2014, the latest available, state-level information at the time of publication: https://www.irs.gov/uac/SOI-Tax-Stats-Historic-Table-2.

-Totals were then adjusted for inflation from calendar year 2013 to 2015 dollars using deflators from OMB's Table 101. in the Historical Tables.
+Totals were then adjusted for inflation from calendar year 2014 to 2016 dollars using deflators from OMB's FY 2017 budget materials, Table 10.1. in the Historical Tables.